Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-xUnit-Python.md

 LIS.Authentication.Login = 2
 ```

-For the plugin to work, you must have the following in the credentials group:
+**Required credential fields**:

-- **url** -- The base url to your Spira installation, without a '/' at
+- **url**: The base url to your Spira installation, without a '/' at the end.
-the end.
-- **username** -- The username you use to sign into Spira.
+- **username**: The username to sign into Spira (we recommend creating a dedicated "xUnit" user to help with auditability).
-- **token** -- Your API Key / RSS Token.
-Found in your profile page as the "RSS
+- **token**: The user's API Key / RSS Token, found in their profile page as the "RSS Token" field.
+Note that this is a secret and should not be stored directly in version control.
-Token" field, you must have RSS Feeds enabled for this to work.
-- **project_id** -- The ID of the project you would like the test runs to
+- **project_id**: The ID of the project you would like the test runs to be sent to.
-be sent to

-In addition, you can set the following **optional** configuration parameters as well:
+**Optional credential fields**:

-- **release_id** -- Use if you would like to associate the
-test run with a release.
+- **release_id**: Use if you would like to associate the test run with a release.
-- **test_set_id** -- Use if you would like to associate the
-test run with a default test set.
+- **test_set_id**: Use if you would like to associate the test run with a default test set.
-- **create_build** -- Set to true if you would like the plugin to create a new Spira build artifact with every run that all the individual test case runs get associated with.
+-  **create_build**: include this key, with a value of true to create a new Spira build for each run.
+Exclude the key completely to not create a build.

 ### Mapping The Test Cases
 This section is required, and is where you map the `classname.name` of the test case in the xUnit XML file to the appropriate test case in Spira.
 For details of which attribute is needed from the XML file, please refer to the sample XML files included at the end of this file.

 - `classname.name` - Used to map the combination of the test case's classname and name to the corresponding **test case ID** in Spira.
 The ID in Spira should be the test case id `TC:xxx` without the **TC** prefix.

 ### Mapping The Test Sets \[Optional\]
 This section is optional, and is used when you want the different **test suites** in the XML file to map to different **test sets** in Spira.
 If you don't complete this section, all of the test results will be associated with the **test_set_id** specified in the main configuration section.

 In this section you map the `name` of the test suite in the xUnit XML file to the appropriate test set in Spira.
 For details of which attribute is needed from the XML file, please refer to the sample XML files included at the end of this file.